![]() |

 The future of rocket launch is air launch, giving the rocket a speed boost from the aircraft.
 Launching at high altitude also reduces air drag.
 Launch cost is presently $2000/kg and air launch will reduce this.
 Article.

-The moon metal asteroid craters.
-They're primarily iron, nickel, and cobalt, and these can be used for space megastructures.
+The moon has metal asteroid craters, which are primarily iron, nickel, and cobalt, and these can be used for space megastructures.
 They also have platinum-group elements.
 Article.

 In the future, interplanetary travel will be dominated by fission thermal hydrogen rockets, which have a faster exhaust speed than chemical rockets.
 In a thermal hydrogen rocket, a nuclear reactor or a solar mirror heats hydrogen exhaust.
 Article.